Colin McEwan, Special Reconnaisance Unit (238278)

-As civilians in Hong Kong before the war – Colin a PT instructor, and Monia Talan working in the travel business both became members of the Hong Kong Volunteers and were picked by SOE for special duties led by Mike Kendall, a Canadian mining engineer.
+As civilians in Hong Kong before the war – Colin a PT instructor, and Monia Talan working in the travel business both became members of the Hong Kong Volunteers and were hand-picked for special duties led by Mike Kendall, a Canadian mining engineer.
 The group’s role was to carry out intelligence work and sabotage behind enemy lines.
 But in the event the Japanese advance was so swift that, while the rest of the group were out near the border blowing up trucks etc, these three ended up helping with the last-ditch defence of HK Island.
 They were closely involved in rounding up spies and fifth columnists in coordination with Admiral Chan Chak, Colonel Yee and the other Chinese KMT people in HK.
-On the 19th Dec, Monia and Colin took a small boat out into the harbour and Colin blew up a Japanese ship by swimming underneath it and attaching limpet mines.
-They both moved with Kendall onto the MTB's at Aberdeen a few days before the Surrender.
+On the 18th December Kendall was summoned to the Battle HQ and told to start organising an escape route out of Hong Kong for some prominent Chinese.
+The following day Monia and Colin took a small boat out into the harbour and Colin blew up a Japanese ship by swimming underneath it and attaching limpet mines.
+They both moved with Kendall onto the MTB's at Aberdeen on 21st.
 Colin recorded "I was with Mike on the Island with Monia Talan who was Mike's undercover man in Hong Kong.
 That is how I was on board the naval escape party."

 .At first the plan was to try and make contact with the Chinese forces supposedly on their way to relieve the siege, but when it became clear it was all over they were put in charge of ensuring Chan Chak and his colleagues got out.
 McEwan and Talan returned south to Nanao collect the Lewis guns and stores after seeing the escape party to Waichow and observed a Japanese spotter plane flying over the half sunken MTB's followed by a warship heading for Nanao in early January 1942.

-Colin and Monia were reunited in India when they took part in another SOE daring underwater explosives operation in Goa -- this became the subject of a film, The Sea Wolves, starring David Niven.
+Colin and Monia were reunited in India when they took part in an SOE underwater explosives operation in Goa -- this became the subject of a film, The Sea Wolves, starring David Niven.

-The BAAG went on to secure the escape of some 139 POW's, 33 US Airmen, 314 British & Chinese armed service personnel, & 1400 civilians from Hong Kong.53
+The BAAG went on to secure the escape of some 139 POW's, 33 US Airmen, 314 British & Chinese armed service personnel, & 1400 civilians from Hong Kong.

 The (Military) MBE was awarded to Major Colin Mitchell McEwan (238278).
 15th Nov 1945 “In recognition of gallant and distinguished service in the field”.
 He later became Head of Physical Education in Hong Kong, before retiring to Scotland.
 Colin McEwan's war diary was published in 2008 (by the Royal Asiatic Society, HK Branch – a copy is in the Imperial War Museum).